 Poll Everywhere is not foolproof.
 Students are clever, and workarounds exist.
-Following these steps will not result in 100% attendance accuracy 100% of the time.
-Know that the team is aware of these limitations, and that this is the best method for attendance currently available.
+Following these steps will not result in 100% attendance accuracy 100% of the time but using this method may streamline how you manage attendance in your classroom.

-- Institution-wide: In this workflow, I assume Poll Everywhere is connected to your LMS.
+- Institution-wide: In this workflow, Poll Everywhere is connected to your LMS.

-- Student Pays or Instructor: In this workflow, I assume Poll Everywhere is not connected to an LMS.
+- Student Pays or Instructor: In this workflow, Poll Everywhere is not connected to an LMS.

 If you do not have either an Institution-wide, Instructor, or Student Pays account, then you do not have access to the features necessary to take attendance using Poll Everywhere.
 Contact Sales to learn more about these features.Contact Sales